Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Introduction

-Interestingly, to prove the (co)NEXPTIME upper bound, we reuse the concept of mathematical logic called Hintikka sets \citep{DBLP:books/cu/BlackburnRV01} which are complete sets of subformulas that can be true at a given vertex of a graph.
-We then introduce a quantized variant of Quantifier-Free Boolean algebra Presburger Arithmetic (QFBAPA) logic \citep{kuncak-rinard-QFBAPA}, denoted by $\quantQFBAPA$, and prove that it is in NP as the original QFBAPA on integers.
-We then reduce the satisfiability problem of \quantlogic to the one of $\quantQFBAPA$.
-On the other hand, (co)NEXPTIME-hardness is proven by reduction from an adequate tiling problem.
-In a similar way, we also add global counting to the logic $\logicKsharpone$ previously introduced by \cite{NunnSST24}.
+Firstly, to prove the (co)NEXPTIME upper bound, we reuse a concept from mathematical logic called Hintikka sets~\cite{DBLP:books/cu/BlackburnRV01}, which are complete sets of subformulas that can be true at a given vertex of a graph.
+We then introduce a quantized variant of Quantifier-Free Boolean Algebra with Presburger Arithmetic (QFBAPA) logic~\cite{kuncak-rinard-QFBAPA}, denoted by $\quantQFBAPA$, and prove that it is in NP, similar to the original QFBAPA on integers.
+We reduce the satisfiability problem of \quantlogic to that of $\quantQFBAPA$.
+On the other hand, (co)NEXPTIME-hardness is proven by reduction from a suitable tiling problem.
+Similarly, we also add global counting to the logic $\logicKsharpone$ previously introduced by~\cite{NunnSST24}.
 We show that it corresponds to AC-GNNs over $\mathbb{Z}$ with global readout and truncated ReLU activation functions.
-We prove that the satisfiability problem is NEXPTIME-complete, partially addressing a problem left open in the literature---that is, for the case of integer values and truncated ReLU activation functions \citep{DBLP:conf/icalp/BenediktLMT24,benedikt2025decidabilitygraphneuralnetworks_V4}.
-Details are in the appendix to keep the main text concise.
+We prove that the satisfiability problem is NEXPTIME-complete, partially addressing a problem left open in the literature—that is, for the case of integer values and truncated ReLU activation functions~\cite{DBLP:conf/icalp/BenediktLMT24,benedikt2025decidabilitygraphneuralnetworks_V4}.
+Details are in \citetheappendix to keep the presentation concise.

-Secondly, as NEXPTIME is highly intractable (it is provably different from NP \citep{nondeterministic-complexity}), we relax the satisfiability problem of \quantlogic and ACR-GNNs, searching graph counterexamples whose number of vertices is bounded.
-This problem is NP-complete, and an implementation is provided to serve as a proof of concept and a baseline for future research.
+Secondly, since NEXPTIME is highly intractable—it is provably distinct from NP~\cite{nondeterministic-complexity}—we relax the satisfiability problem of \quantlogic and ACR-GNNs, focusing on finding graph counterexamples where the number of vertices is bounded.
+This problem is NP-complete, and an implementation is provided as a proof of concept and a baseline for future research.

-Finally, we experimentally show in \Cref{section:experiment} that quantization of GNNs provide minimal accuracy degradation.
-Our results confirm that the quantized models retain strong predictive performance while achieving substantial reductions in model size and inference cost.
+Finally, we experimentally demonstrate that the quantization of GNNs results in minimal accuracy degradation.
+Our results confirm that quantized models retain robust predictive performance while achieving substantial reductions in model size and inference cost.
 These findings demonstrate the practical viability of quantized ACR-GNNs for deployment in resource-constrained environments.